-18.1.
-Sharing Information
+18.1 Sharing Information

-Reporting to parents is an important way that the college helps support student progress and achievement.
-Reporting to parents involves informing parents of assessment data and other information that allows parents to engage with the student and the college.
+Reporting to whanau is an important way that the College helps support student progress and achievement.
+Reporting involves informing parents and caregivers of assessment data and other information that allows them to engage with the student and the College.
 Ideally, there is an ongoing and shared conversation about progress and how we can further support learning together.
 This happens through a range of communication modes.

-Parents and students can review results of assessments and any feedforward comments provided by teachers via the Parent/Student Web Portal.
+Whānau can review results of assessments and any feedforward comments provided by teachers via the Parent/Student Web Portal.
 Key competencies are assessed and reported in Terms One, Two and Four, and these provide indications of students' engagement with and attitudes towards learning.
-Progress towards NCEA is reported by regularly tracking the number and quality of credits achieved, along with overall teacher judgements (OTJs) that take available information and summarise if students are on track to achieve in each subject.
+Progress towards NCEA is reported by regularly tracking the number and quality of credits achieved, along with progress indicators, (PIs) that take available information and summarise if students are on track to achieve in each subject.

-Parents/caregivers are invited to contact whanau leaders or subject teachers by email or phone whenever they have a query.
+Whānau are invited to contact Whānau Leaders or subject teachers by email or phone whenever they have a query.
 Refer to Staff Directory at www.bdsc.school.nz for details.

-Face-to-face opportunities are important as these provide an opportunity for a shared conversation about learning, between the student, parent and teacher or tutor or mentor.
-We encourage parents to continue to engage in conversations about the education of their children, even as they get older and may prefer parents did not.
+Face-to-face opportunities are important as these provide an opportunity for a shared conversation about learning, between the student, parent, and teacher, tutor or mentor.
+We encourage whānau to continue to engage in conversations about the education of their children, even as they get older and may prefer parents did not.

-Tutors and/or mentors and whanau leaders maintain an oversight of the progress of students and may make contact with parents to highlight potential issues and interventions, and provide summative comments at the end-of-year report.
+Tutors, mentors and Whānau Leaders maintain an oversight of the progress of students and may make contact with whānau to highlight potential issues and interventions and provide summative comments at the end-of-year report.

-There are several ways we 'report to parents':
+There are several ways we 'report to whanau':

-- Ongoing reporting of progress and achievement (subject-based) - Web Portal assessment grades, comments and Progress 'GPA' - Email/phone when there is a need for direct contact (parent <-> teacher) - NCEA Progress updates by email regularly updating credits earned. - Face-to-face meetings / conferences - Mentor meetings in Term 1, for senior students that need additional guidance or support; - Subject-based student-teacher-parent conferences in Term 2; - By appointment, initiated by either staff or parents, e.g. teacher, tutor, whanau leader(s). - Written reports - There are three reports, Term 1 ('interim'), Term 2 ('mid-year') and Term 4 ('end-of-year'), that include: - Key Competencies grades (Years 9-13) - Overall teacher judgements (Years 11-13) - NCEA Summaries (Years 11-13) included as part of report - Comments by tutors / mentors and/or whanau leaders in Term 4 reports.
+- Ongoing reporting of progress and achievement (subject-based) - Web Portal assessment grades, comments and Progress Indicators; - Email/phone when there is a need for direct contact (parent <-> teacher); - NCEA Progress updates by email regularly updating credits earned. - Face-to-face meetings / conferences - Mentor meetings in Term 1, for senior students that need additional guidance or support; - Subject-based student-teacher-parent conferences in Term 2; - By appointment, initiated by either staff or parents, e.g. teacher, tutor, Whānau Leader(s). - Written reports - There are three reports, Term 1 (interim), Term 2 ('mid-year') and Term 4 ('end-of-year'), that include: - Key Competencies grades (Years 9-13); - Progress Indicators (Years 11-13); - NCEA Summaries (Years 11-13) included as part of report; - Comments by tutors / mentors and/or Whānau Leaders in Term 4 reports.

-18.2.
-Reports
+18.2 Reports

 There are three 'reports' that are available for download from the Web Portal.
 Parents will receive an email advising when reports have been published.

-Dates for 2020:
+Dates for 2024: